Warner Bros. Harry Potter Studios Tickets and Tours

 Bronze circular structure map| ©Bill Bartlett

-There are packs that include both admission to the Warner Bros.
-Studios and bus transfer to and from the attraction and this is a fantastic option to consider if you are travelling to London with your family as the tickets at the box office do not include travel to Harry Potter Studios Park and the attraction is located a long way from central London (about an hour away).
+Packs are available which include both admission to the Warner Bros.
+Studios and bus transfer to and from the attraction and are a fantastic option to consider if you are travelling to London as a family as the box office tickets do not include travel to Harry Potter Studios Park and the attraction is located a long way from central London (approximately one hour away).

 Choose the departure point for your transfer

-But London is big, so you have a choice of two options for your transfer ticket package.
+But London is big, so you can choose from a number of options for your Harry Potter Park ticket and transfer package.
 I'll tell you what they are and you choose the one that suits you best:

 What is it like to visit Harry Potter Studios Park on your own?